GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I’ve never been a lover of existing code.
-Code by itself almost rots and it’s gotta be rewritten.
-Even when nothing has changed, for some reason it rots.
+> ### Every now and then I feel a temptation to design a programming language but then I just lie down until it goes away.
 >
-> ~ *Ken Thompson*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts